kabuto-okajima/diffusion-style-relearning/README.md

 This metric does not directly measure style erasure by itself, but it provides additional evidence about whether the generated images align more strongly with Van Gogh-like style descriptions.

 ---

-## Results
+## Updated 150 Rerun Result Summary

+We re-evaluated the updated 150-version image set using LLM-based scoring and CLIP-based supplementary evaluation.

-## Blind LLM Evaluation Results
+### LLM Evaluation

-### Most frequently judged as the most Van Gogh-like
-- `original`: 26 / 30
-- `unlearned`: 0 / 30
-- `relearned_150`: 4 / 30

-### Most frequently judged as the least Van Gogh-like
-- `original`: 0 / 30
-- `unlearned`: 25 / 30
-- `relearned_150`: 5 / 30

-### Relearning status
-- `clearly relearned`: 18
-- `partially relearned`: 7
-- `not relearned`: 5

-### Average style scores
+Average style scores:
-- `original`: 4.83
+- original: 4.83
-- `unlearned`: 1.93
+- unlearned: 1.90
-- `relearned_150`: 3.53
+- relearned_150: 3.00

+Relearning status:
+- partially relearned: 20
+- not relearned: 10
--
+- clearly relearned: 0

-Overall, the blind LLM evaluation shows a clear separation between the three model settings: the original model retains the strongest Van Gogh-like style, the unlearned model is most often judged as the weakest, and the relearned_150 model restores a substantial portion of the lost style signal.
+This suggests that the relearned_150 model recovers part of the Van Gogh-like style, but the recovery is not strong enough to be considered clearly relearned in this rerun.

 ### CLIP Results

-The CLIP-based supplementary evaluation showed the same overall trend:
+The CLIP-based supplementary evaluation shows the same overall trend:

-- the original model had the strongest alignment with Van Gogh prompts
+- the original model has the strongest alignment with Van Gogh prompts
-- the unlearned model had the weakest alignment
+- the unlearned model has the weakest alignment
-- the relearned_150 model recovered part of the lost style signal
+- the relearned_150 model falls between original and unlearned

+The style-specificity scores show the same ordering:

+**original > relearned_150 > unlearned**

-The style-specificity scores also suggested that the relearned model regained some Van Gogh-specific alignment compared with the unlearned model.
+This suggests that the relearned_150 model recovers some Van Gogh-specific alignment compared with the unlearned model, but still remains below the original model.

 ### Overall Conclusion

-Both the blind LLM evaluation and the CLIP supplementary evaluation support the same conclusion:
+Both the LLM evaluation and the CLIP supplementary evaluation support the same conclusion:

 **original > relearned_150 > unlearned**

-This suggests that unlearning removes Van Gogh-like stylistic traits effectively, while relearning restores them partially but not completely.
+This suggests that unlearning removes Van Gogh-like stylistic traits effectively, while relearning restores them partially, but not completely.
+In the updated 150 rerun, the recovery is visible but limited, and no samples were judged as clearly relearned.

 ---